MultisampledNight/flow/src/util/preset/math.typ

   /// you want for the Y axis separately.
   /// The plot will be squished appropriately.
   fixed: true,
+  /// How many values to sample and interpolate in-between.
+  /// Higher values trade longer rendering for higher accuracy.
+  samples: 50,
   /// Which values the functions are sampled over.
   /// Can be `"x"` or `"y"`, in which case the axis size is taken as domain,
   /// or a 2-element array, specifying an inclusive interval.